 First, I used my food processor to pulse the chickpeas, leaving some whole, while others were crushed.
 As a result, the texture for the salad was perfect for adding additional vegetables and sweet grapes.

 Then, I added the celery, red onion, dill, and delicious cashew-based sweet dressing.
-Vegan chicken salad with chickpeas, for example, is identical to a vegan “tuna” salad, for one exception, the poultry seasoning.
+Vegetarian chicken salad with chickpeas, for example, is identical to a vegan “tuna” salad, for one exception, the poultry seasoning.

 Poultry seasoning is a blend of spices which contains thyme, sage, marjoram, rosemary, black pepper, and nutmeg.
 Other blends may contain celery seed, celery salt and occasionally ground cloves.

 Wondering about poultry seasoning and whether or not it’s vegan?
 Yes, poultry seasoning is completely vegan!
 Despite the name, poultry seasoning contains no poultry and no meat whatsoever.
 It’s called “poultry seasoning” because it is used to season poultry, not because it contains poultry.

 With that said, poultry seasoning doesn’t taste like chicken either 🙂

 Though the poultry seasoning is the magic ingredient in the vegan chicken salad, the vegetables, fruits and dressing all work together.
 For both versions of the salad, I used celery, red grapes, red onion, and dill.

 Additionally, I added the dressing and stirred everything together.
 At this point, you may want to dig a fork into the bowl, but if you refrigerate the vegan “chicken” salad, its flavors meld, and it simply tastes better.

 I’ve never eaten or cooked Gardein Meatless Chik’n Strips, though, but they looked way too much like chicken for my taste.